reedsemmel/chess-gui/README.md

 ```

 Note that depending on your system, the command may be `pip` or `pip3` for
 Python 3.
-Refer to your system's manual. **NOTE: This project currently runs on
+Refer to your system's manual.
+Tested to run with Python 3.8
-Python 3.9, though we will probably tweak it to work with older versions later**

 To run the program: